CraiovaPD/epoll-web/README.md

 # epoll-web
-Web front-end for E Poll app
+Web front-end for ePoll app

 ## Build & Run App
 To build the app in development mode, run